 Glock 43X MOS

 It should come as no surprise that the Glock 43X MOS made the cut.
-If you’re looking for a tried-and-true pistol, this Glock will not disappoint…well, no Glock really will—that’s why the term “Glock reliability” is famous.
+If you’re looking for a tried-and-true pistol, this Glock will not disappoint…well, no Glock really will, and that’s why the term “Glock reliability” is famous.

 If you like the G43X, make sure to go with the MOS (Modular Optic System) model.
-That way, you can add an optic, the rail allows for a light, and you can grab a Shield Arms S15 15-round magazine to finish off a really nice carry setup.
-It even comes with a match-grade Glock Marsman Barrel.
+That way, you can add an optic, the rail allows for a light, and you can now finally grab a couple OEM 15-round magazines to finish off a really nice carry setup.
+It even comes with a match-grade Glock Marksman Barrel.
 There’s not much else to ask for.

 Glock arguably has the best aftermarket support of any handgun platform, so you can have a field day customizing your pistol to exactly what you need or want.

-The small but mighty M&P Shield Plus is one of my go-to carries in the summer.
-It has most of what anyone could ask for, such as a crisp flat-face trigger, an optics-ready slide, and some models even come with night sights.
+The small but mighty M&P Shield X is one of my go-to carries in the summer.
+It has most of what anyone could ask for, such as a crisp flat-face trigger, an optics-ready slide, and an accessory rail.

-A 10- and 13-round magazine is included, but you can purchase a 15-rounder to boost your defensive capabilities, which I highly recommend.
+A 13 and 15-round magazine comes included, but it never hurts to pick up a few spares for training or to boost your defensive capabilities, which I highly recommend.

 The P365 is one of those pistols people either love or hate; it seems not many fall in the middle.
-There are a ton of P365 models, but for the sake of the article, we’ll stick with the standard optic-ready model.
+There are a ton of P365 models, but for the sake of the article, we’ll go with the standard P365 for its ultra-concealable size.

-What else do you get aside from the optic-ready slide, you ask?
-Well, you get a modular grip module, night sights, and up to a 12+1 capacity.
+I personally run red dot sights on most of my carry guns, so I’d suggest going with an optics-ready model.
+Even if you don’t, though, you still get a modular grip module, night sights, and up to a 12+1 capacity.
 One of its larger selling features is its aftermarket support.
-You should have no problem finding accessories and parts or the exact holster you want.
+You should have no problem finding accessories, parts, or the exact holster you want.

 Springfield Armory Hellcat Pro Comp